-In the hours that followed, there was a new 5Star Yelp review by Cliff B saying “the negative reviews are the furthest thing from the truth.
-Brandon is a very respected agent.
+In the hours that followed, there was a new 5Star Yelp review by Cliff B saying “the negative reviews are the furthest thing from the truth. <accused individual. listen to podcast for name> is a very respected agent.
 Looks like to me a bunch of drunk bourbon members have too much time on their hands.
 I speak for *allot* of people when i say you will always have our respect.”
 This is was easily ousted as a fake review because he misspelled the the word “a lot” once again.
 And the memes continue from there.

 - I wish we could see the bottle smash video!

 - Do you think the apology letter was sincere?

 - So what’s the verdict, do you really think we are only looking at $16k-20k or is it still a very shady situation?
 I mean 30 out of 1200 packages.

 - Once the payments are done and restitution is complete, what happens?
 Are the flood gates open?

 - How is this going to change the secondary market going forward?
 What provenance do you have to make up to know the history of bottle acquisition?